minhhoang270695/IC_Addons/IC_Addons/IC_NoModronAdventuring_Extra/README.md

 You should see a new checkbox called `Reset at Wall`.
 As the name implies - this will restart the adventure if you reach a wall.
 If this is off - it will not do that.

 The script determines whether it's at a wall simply by how long you've remained on your highest zone.
 This time is determined by the edit box just below it (in milliseconds).
+Default is 5 minutes (300,000).

 This does **NOT** supersede the original Reset Zone setting.
 If you reach the reset zone you've set then you will restart there instead of at your wall.